-The Company has adopted Allianz SE Group's Allianz Standard for Reputational Risk and Issues Management which establishes a core set of principles and processes for the management of reputational risks and reputational issues within the Company.
+The Company has adopted Allianz SE Group's Allianz Standard for Reputational Risk Management which establishes a core set of principles and processes for the management of reputational risks within the Company.
 The management of direct reputational risks requires balancing the benefits of a given business decision against the potential reputational impacts, taking into account the Company's reputational risk strategy and Environmental, Social and Governance approach.
-Indirect reputational risks are managed through the TRA as well as risk and control selfassessment processes, which apply the same reputational risk assessment methodology used for direct reputational risks.
+Indirect reputational risks are managed through the TRA as well as risk and control self-assessment processes, which apply the same reputational risk assessment methodology used for direct reputational risks.